Delaware Valley Regional Planning Commission: Regional Citizens Committee

+21st century

 In February 2011, DVRPC unveiled "Eating Here: Greater Philadelphia’s Food System Plan" and announced $500,000 in implementation grants at an event at Reading Terminal Market.
 Attendees included over 100 regional policy makers, farmers, preservation experts, hunger advocates, and small business owners.
 The Plan is the result of a two-year collaborative effort to provide recommendations to increase the security and economic, social, and environmental benefits of the regional food system.

 DVRPC also announced $500,000 in grants, made possible with funding from the William Penn Foundation.
 DVRPC Board Chair and Montgomery County Commissioner Joe Hoeffel presented "Plate of Distinction" Awards to seven local organizations already working to achieve the recommendations laid out in the plan.
 These organizations are: